rsvim/rsvim/README.md

 The goal of RSVIM is to following the philosophy of the VIM editor, but improves/reinvents below aspects:

-- A powerfull TUI engine, provides complete functions similar to GUI framework like [Qt](https://www.qt.io/) or [Tk](https://tkdocs.com/), support not only windows, but also popups, dialogs, mouse events, etc.
+- A powerfull TUI engine, similar to GUI framework like [Qt](https://www.qt.io/) or [Tk](https://tkdocs.com/), supports not only windows, but also popups, dialogs, mouse events, etc.
 - A programmable editor as a VM, provides a consistent scripting language runtime environment, with built-in support for async and modern plugin package manager.
 - A background editing service, allows multiple clients to connect remotely and work together.
 - Better documentations & development process, leveraging existing community work.